-The following refund policies pertain to all adult and graduate programs:
+The following refund policies pertain to all online programs:

-1. Application fees are not refundable.
-Tuition deposits are refundable upon request, if student does not enroll.

-- 2. If submission of appropriate withdrawal paperwork is received prior to the course start date, the student is eligible for a full-tuition credit for that course. - 3.
-If submission of appropriate withdrawal paperwork is received after the course start date but before the second workshop, 90% of the tuition (whether or not the student ever attended) will be credited. - 4.
-No refund will be given after the second workshop except on appeal.
+- 1. Application fees are not refundable.
+Tuition deposits are refundable upon request, if student does not enroll. - 2.
+If submission of appropriate withdrawal paperwork is received prior to the course start date, the student is eligible for a full-tuition credit for that course. - 3.
+If submission of appropriate withdrawal paperwork is received after the course start date but before the start of the second week, 90% of tuition (whether or not the student ever attended) will be credited. - 4.
+No refund will be given after the start of the second week except on appeal.
 Appeals may be granted only in rare situations involving death in the immediate family, work transfer, military obligations, or serious personal or family illness.